arunkal1/Higher-Or-Lower/README.md

 <hr>

 A Higher or Lower game made with HTML, CSS and JavaScript.
 Higher or Lower is a fun card game that requires players to correctly guess what the next card is going to be.
-Higher or Lower is highly addictive game which lets player keep track of their scores.
-This game can be played casually, competitively or even as a drinking game.
+Higher or Lower is highly addictive game which lets players keep track of their scores.
+This game can be played casually or competitively.

 [Link To The Game](https://arunkal1.github.io/Higher-Or-Lower/)